 What steps do I need to take to get a Stafford or PLUS Loan from the U.S. Department of Education?

 Complete the Entrance Counseling & Electronically sign your Master Promissory Note (MPN) :

-NOTE: You will be required to use your FAFSA PIN # to access and sign your MPN.
+NOTE: You will be required to use your FSA ID to access and sign your MPN.

 Why do you always contact me, when my parents are paying my tuition?

 The financial aid package is the student’s package, even if your parents are helping you financially.
 It's important to remember that the family must go through this process every year.
 After your first year of enrollment, all forms will be available at the end of fall semester on your BANNER account.